welpo/tabi/content/blog/javascript.md

 These two settings can be applied in the `[extra]` section of your `config.toml` file.

-KaTex support, which requires loading a 274 KB JavaScript file, can be activated for specific posts.
+[KaTeX support](@/blog/markdown.md#katex), which requires loading a 274 KB JavaScript file, can be activated for specific posts.
 This can be done by setting `katex = true` in the post's `[extra]` section of the post's front matter.

 Other than that, it's a fast site with HTML and CSS.
 Just the way (most of) the web should be :-)